Skip to content

 Public domain data

-The Sandbox is focused on supporting Danish health data science education and research.
-Via our collaborators and broader network, we have the opportunity to simulate/synthesize data resembling different databases and registries from the Danish health sector in addition to using traditional data simulation techniques to replicate general datasets.
-We are exploring methods of creating useful synthetic datasets with local access guidelines/GDPR restrictions in mind, while developing initial datasets using published data from Danish studies and publically available resources.
+Via our collaborators and broader network, the Sandbox has the opportunity to simulate/synthesize data resembling different databases and registries from the Danish health sector.
+We are exploring methods of creating useful synthetic datasets with national and EU-level data access policies and GDPR restrictions in mind, while developing initial datasets using publicly available data from Danish research studies and other resources.